Laura: First question; what is your name?

 Father: [Chuckling] It sure was.
 Especially when I hit the ground.

-Laura: Oh my god.
-How, how far down did you go?
+Laura: How far down did you go?

 Father: 15 feet.

-Laura: Oh my God.
-It's amazing that you’re still walking.
+Laura: It's amazing that you’re still walking.

 Father: Yeah.
 It was, I don't know.
 I'm a true believer of God, and I know He had his hands on me.
 I guess I was close to the water.
 I landed on the bank.
 It was a lot of moss and stuff there.

-Laura: Oh my gosh.
-Were you by yourself?
+Laura: Were you by yourself?

-Father: No. There was a Boy Scout Jamboree, my brother.
-And we walk in and we're gonna have those bridges, with the little railroad ties on either side.
+Father: No. There was a Boy Scout Jamboree, with my brother.
+And we walkin and we're gonna have those bridges, with the little railroad ties on either side.
+So, I couldn't see it.
+So I just kind of went that way, instead of that way, and right off I went.

-Laura: Oh, my gosh, that's so terrifying.
+Laura: That's so terrifying.

 Father: Yeah.
 And um I was okay.
 I have a, it's, you know, like I said because of my sense of humor… Going blind and being born blind is, is different, because until someone says you're blind, you don't know.
 But when you are going blind, you’re dealing with a lot of other problems.
 It’s a lot of, a lot of, you know, just the mental part of it.
 Not being able to do something that you were doing before, you learn you have to do it, how to do it now.
 So I was like, you know, just putting something together.
 I've been always good with my hands.
 I had to put something together in 10 minutes, now it takes me 30.
 You know?